Greater Hudson Heritage Network awards $90,475.62 statewide in

 Greater Hudson Heritage Network is awarding $90,475.62 in conservation treatment grants

 to 21 organizations, located in 16 counties of New York, in association with the Museum Program of the New York State Council on the Arts (NYSCA), a state agency.
-From the Bronx to Buffalo, these funds will provide treatment by professional conservators to aid in stabilizing, preserving, and making accessible to the public an array of unique objects in collections of New York's museums, historical and cultural organizations of all sizes.
-From Lockport to Long Island, 2012 grants will support conservation needs of the many types of artifacts typically found in art and history museums in this region, including textiles; period clothing; needlework; girandole mirror; flags; paintings and frames; sculpture; works on paper; decorative arts; maps; carriages; antiquities; ship’s figurehead; and children's games.
-Grants are awarded for prioritized, urgently needed conservation of objects that, once treated, will impact public interpretive programs, exhibitions and education.
+From the Bronx to Buffalo, these funds will provide treatment by professional conservators to aid in stabilizing, preserving, and making accessible to the public an array of unique objects in collections of New York's museums, historical, and cultural organizations of all sizes.
+From Lockport to Long Island, 2012 grants will support the conservation needs of the many types of artifacts typically found in art and history museums in this region, including textiles; period clothing; needlework; a girandole mirror; flags; paintings and frames; sculpture; works on paper; decorative arts; maps; carriages; antiquities; a ship’s figurehead; and children's games.
+Grants are awarded for prioritized, urgently needed conservation of objects that, once treated, will impact public interpretive programs, exhibitions, and education.
 Non-profit organizations with stewardship responsibility for cultural collections, (but without in-house conservation staff) were eligible applicants; state or federally owned collections are ineligible for support.
-Grant funding can treat paintings, works on paper, textiles, furniture, sculpture, ethnographic, historical and decorative objects, and may also support accompanying professional treatment of frames, supports, stands and mounts if integral to the final public presentation of the object, after conservation. |
+Grant funding can treat paintings, works on paper, textiles, furniture, sculpture, ethnographic, historical, and decorative objects, and may also support accompanying professional treatment of frames, supports, stands, and mounts if integral to the final public presentation of the object after conservation. |

 Greater Hudson Heritage Network strives to provide support for conservation treatments that are executed on the highest professional level.
 The field

-are many paths into the field of conservation, we acknowledge practitioners who have demonstrated high levels of proficiency and advanced knowledge, adherence to the ethics and standards of the American Institute of Conservation (AIC), and are recognized for their expertise in the museum field.
+of conservation is continually changing, with pioneering research and dissemination of findings on innovative materials and techniques.
+Although there are many paths into the field of conservation, we acknowledge practitioners who have demonstrated high levels of proficiency and advanced knowledge, adherence to the ethics and standards of the American Institute of Conservation (AIC), and are recognized for their expertise in the museum field.
 In 2012's grants, treatment will be provided by 21 individual conservators.

 This year 49 grant applications were received at Greater Hudson from institutions from 26 counties of New York State, requesting an aggregate of $281,323.82 in grant support.
 In all, requests were made for the treatment of 119 artifacts of which 21 awards totaling $90,475.00 were recommended by a peer panel of conservators, curators, and museum professionals.
-Of the 21 institutions that received funding 13 received full funding, 8 received partial funding.
+Of the 21 institutions that received funding, 13 received full funding, and 8 received partial funding.
 2012 Conservation Treatment Grant awards range from $1,609 to $7,500.

 Seventeen of the applicants were applying to the Conservation Treatment Grant program for the first time.
-Of these 49 applicant institutions, eighteen had budgets under $300,000, fifteen had budgets over $300,000 but below $1 million, and sixteen organizations had general operating budgets over $1 million.
+Of the 49 applicant institutions, eighteen had budgets under $300,000, fifteen had budgets over $300,000 but below $1 million, and sixteen organizations had general operating budgets over $1 million.
 Organizational operating budgets of 2012's grant recipients span a stunning range from $3,300 to 17.4 million.

-are many paths into the field of conservation, we acknowledge practitioners who have demonstrated high levels of proficiency and advanced knowledge, adherence to the ethics and standards of the American Institute of Conservation (AIC), and are recognized for their expertise in the museum field.
+of conservation is continually changing, with pioneering research and dissemination of findings on innovative materials and techniques.
+Although there are many paths into the field of conservation, we acknowledge practitioners who have demonstrated high levels of proficiency and advanced knowledge, adherence to the ethics and standards of the American Institute of Conservation (AIC), and are recognized for their expertise in the museum field.
 In 2012's grants, treatment will be provided by 21 individual conservators.

 This year 49 grant applications were received at Greater Hudson from institutions from 26 counties of New York State, requesting an aggregate of $281,323.82 in grant support.
 In all, requests were made for the treatment of 119 artifacts of which 21 awards totaling $90,475.00 were recommended by a peer panel of conservators, curators, and museum professionals.
-Of the 21 institutions that received funding 13 received full funding, 8 received partial funding.
+Of the 21 institutions that received funding, 13 received full funding, and 8 received partial funding.
 2012 Conservation Treatment Grant awards range from $1,609 to $7,500.

 Seventeen of the applicants were applying to the Conservation Treatment Grant program for the first time.
-Of these 49 applicant institutions, eighteen had budgets under $300,000, fifteen had budgets over $300,000 but below $1 million, and sixteen organizations had general operating budgets over $1 million.
+Of the 49 applicant institutions, eighteen had budgets under $300,000, fifteen had budgets over $300,000 but below $1 million, and sixteen organizations had general operating budgets over $1 million.
 Organizational operating budgets of 2012's grant recipients span a stunning range from $3,300 to 17.4 million.

 2012 New York State Conservation Treatment Grant Recipients